 - Are you aware which vaccinations you or those traveling with you may need?

-- Do you have altered immunocompetence due to illnesses such as diabetes or HIV?
+- Do you have a weak or altered immune system due to illnesses such as diabetes or HIV?

 - Are you pregnant or breastfeeding?

-- Are you traveling with infants or children?
+- Are you traveling with a baby or child?

 - If you haven't looked up health information for your destination, do so at the CDC Travel Health site.

 Keep patients safe by staying up-to-date on the latest travel health news and information.
 Find clinical updates, online learning, and other resources on CDC's Travel Health site for clinicians.